Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 - Rollback plan documented (pin to 15.x if needed)

-The Conservative Migration Path #
+The Conservative Migration Path I Recommend #

-- Week 1: Upgrade to 16, enable Turbopack (immediate build speed gains)
+| 1 | Upgrade to 16, enable Turbopack | Immediate build speed gains |

-- Ongoing: Adopt Server Actions for new features only (existing API routes stay)
+| Ongoing | Adopt Server Actions for new features only | Existing API routes stay |

-- Future sprints: Gradually migrate forms to
+| Future sprints | Gradually migrate forms to useActionState |

-How Next.js 16 Affects Project Timelines #
+How Next.js 16 Affects My Project Timelines #

 | Phase | Before (Next.js 14) | After (Next.js 16) | Impact |